 You're likely to have bad breath and stained teeth, for starters.
 And it might take longer to recover from a pulled tooth and periodontal treatment.
 But the harsh reality of long-term smoking is that it raises the chances of oral cancer.
 And so does your age.

-6. I want to take my friend to get a dental treatment, but she has dementia.
+6. I want to take my friend to get a dental treatment, but they have dementia.
 What should I do?

 Make the appointment for early in the day, when your friend is most alert.
-Also, make sure to tell her where she is going and why.
+Also, make sure to tell them where they are going and why.
 And let the dentist know ahead of time about your friend's condition.
 Communication will make the visit easier.
 If possible, have one of your friend's family members go with you to the appointment.
-They can make treatment decisions if she can't.
+They can make treatment decisions if they can't.